 The following drivers should strongly consider an Umbrella Policy:

 Drivers With Many Assets

-Another thing to consider as well, even if you do not have a lot of assets now, that might change in the future.
-If your profession for example, calls for a large pay bump, a liability claim could go after those future earnings.
-If you anticipate higher earnings and assets in the near future, then an Umbrella Policy is also for you.
+Another thing to consider: even if you do not have a lot of assets now, that might change in the future—and courts can take that into account.
+For example, a recently-trained doctor might not yet have a high net worth, but a liability claim could target future earnings that they're expected to receive later on.
+If you anticipate higher earnings and assets in the near future, then an umbrella policy is worth considering.

 Commuters and Carpoolers

 The more you drive, as well as the more people you drive, increases your risk of having a costly accident.
 Simply, a long commute gives you more opportunity to crash, while chauffeuring children to a little league game gives you more people that can get injured in an accident.
 Should one ever happen in those times, an Umbrella Policy would step in and cover the extra liability costs.
 Even if you have modest assets, if you commute or carpool often, you should strongly consider an Umbrella Policy.

 As we have discussed before, ridesharing has a created an uncertain situation for auto insurance companies.
 While personal auto policies along with Uber and Lyft's own insurance cover most of the trip, there is still a gap in coverage which leaves drivers vulnerable to a liability claim.
 Companies have been slowly involving, some going so far as to create endorsements or add-ons to policies for ridesharing.
 Unfortunately, they are not always available in every state.
 An Umbrella Policy would shield you if you drive for Uber or Lyft in a state where you cannot get coverage.
 Before signing up for one though, you should calculate how much you expect to earn from rideshare driving, and subtract the cost of an Umbrella Policy from that and see if it is still worth it.